 We cruised on Majesty of the Seas on Royal Caribbean.
-This is one of their smaller ships and leaves out of New Orleans, you do sail down the Mississippi to get to the Ocean, which is a neat experience.
-Our cruise was 8 days and 7 nights.
+This is one of their smaller ships and leaves out of New Orleans.
+You do sail down the Mississippi to get to the Ocean, which is a neat experience.
+Our cruise was eight days and seven nights.
 We had never been to New Orleans so we went a few days early to check out the sites.

 - Swamp Tour – Alligators are dormant in the winter.
-We only was 3 but the swamp and riding on an airboat was so fun.
+We only saw three, but the swamp and riding on an airboat was so fun.

-- Jackson Square – It was fun to walk around and see all of the beautiful buildings and going through St. Louis Cathedral was amazing. especially for all of you architecture fans.
-There are entertainers in the square you can stop and watcher.
+- Jackson Square – It was fun to walk around and see all of the beautiful buildings.
+Going through St. Louis Cathedral was amazing. especially for all of you architecture fans.
+There are entertainers in the square you can stop and watch.
 There are also locals who sell some fun items.

 - Cafe du Monde – If food is your love language, then definitely add this place to your list.
-They have delicious beignets – Note: they only accept cash
+They have delicious beignets – Note: they only accept cash.

 - Dining – Brickette was so good.
-It is a higher end restaurant and slightly pricy.
-But boy oh by was it delicious.
-Monte’s on the Square was also delicious and more of a family friendly restaurant.
+This is a higher end restaurant and slightly pricy.
+But, boy oh boy, was it delicious!
+Monte’s on the Square was also delicious and more of a family-friendly restaurant.

 - RiverWalk – This is a trail that goes right along the Mississippi river.
 There is a ferry you can ride as well.

-- Audubon Aquarium – Although it was on our list, we didn’t actually go here…we ran out of time.
+- Audubon Aquarium – Although it was on our list, we didn’t actually go here since we ran out of time.
 But we heard so many good things about it.

 Things to do before:

 - Download the Royal Caribbean App – This is where you can book your excursions and buy drink packages.
-Also when you are on the ship which is nice because then you don’t have to carry the paper agenda around.
+Also, it will have the schedule of activities on the ship which is nice because then you don’t have to carry the paper agenda around.

 - Book your excursions before you go – You can book through the cruise ship.
 We usually book through the ship because you are guaranteed to be back on time.
 Plus, they take care of all the transportation.
 I would recommend booking excursions at least a month out.
 Excursions can and will sell out.

 - Beverage Packages – There are different kinds… Soda package – unlimited soda.
 You will get a mug you can refill at their soda machines.
 You can also get certain sodas from the bar.
 We got this for our kids.
 Refreshment Package – This includes soda and virgin drinks from the bar.
 Devin and I got this package and loved it.
 There are also alcohol packages, but we don’t drink so I don’t know a whole lot about them.
-You pay upfront for these packages, devin was able to get a deal on our drink packages on Black Friday.
-If you don’t get a drink package you can have water and lemonades from the buffets.
+You pay upfront for these packages.
+Devin was able to get a deal on our drink packages on Black Friday.
+If you don’t get a drink package, water, milk and lemonades are always available from the buffets.

 - Set up your dining time.
 You can request this time.
 If you are traveling with a group, call your ship and request to sit together.